We're more likely to believe an important local businessman than a foulmouthed jerk from out of town. Axel Foley:

 - Several episodes feature Crockett and/or Tubbs having to leave Miami and go to some exotic, dangerous location to pursue criminals.
 The above-mentioned New York episode begins with a Cold Open in Bogota.

-- In Time Trax this trope crosses over with Fish Out of Temporal Water, wherein 23rd-century Fugitive Retrieval Section Captain Darien Lambert pursues convicts who've escaped to the late 1990s.
+- In Time Trax this trope crosses over with Fish Out of Temporal Water, wherein late 22nd-century Fugitive Retrieval Section Captain Darien Lambert pursues convicts who've escaped to the late 1990s.
 Strange Cop In A Strange Time, perhaps?

 - Life On Mars has a Present Day DCI wake up in The Seventies, where, needless to say, police work has a much different meaning.